burgerlander/caddy-plugins-fork/README.md

 **root**

-The root path from which to load templaet files.
+The root path from which to load template files.
 Default is `{http.vars.root}` if set, or current working directory otherwise.

 **delimiters**